mideind/nnserver/README.md

 ## Disclaimer

-This is based on the GreynirT2T pipeline for NMT, it is no loner maintained since it's core Tensor2Tensor has been de facto abandoned for PyTorch.
+This repository contains code to serve models trained with the [GreynirT2T](https://github.com/mideind/GreynirT2T) pipeline for NMT, it is no loner maintained since its core Tensor2Tensor has been de facto abandoned for PyTorch.
 See the repoository [GreynirSeq](https://github.com/mideind/GreynirSeq) for future development on NMT for Icelandic.

-## Intro
+## Models

 For serving with docker, store models under `conf/models/`.
 The baseline models available on CLARIN trained on a cleaned up and filtered variation of ParIce along with backtranslation data.
 One model for each direction English--Icelandic and Icelandic--English.